List of cities in Bosnia and Herzegovina

 This is a list of cities and towns with over 10,000 inhabitants (or lower if the municipality has over 20,000 inhabitants) in Bosnia and Herzegovina.
 For the full list of populated places, see List of populated places in Bosnia and Herzegovina.

 Organization

 Apart from entities, cantons and municipalities, Bosnia and Herzegovina also has officially designated cities.
 Official cities have their own mayor and city council, which is a big difference to the municipalities of Bosnia and Herzegovina, which have a municipal council and mayor.
 Powers of city councils of official cities are between the government of municipalities and government cantons in the Federation of Bosnia and Herzegovina or a government entity in Republika Srpska.
-There are thirty two official cities in Bosnia and Herzegovina (as of 2022):
+There are thirty five official cities in Bosnia and Herzegovina (as of 2024):